Keerthishan-Keerthi/Quizzify/README.md

 # Quizzify

 This is a native Andriod App Developed using Andriod Studio.
-This is a quiz app which prompt questions and answers in multiple choice question format.
+This is an offline quiz app which prompt questions and answers in multiple choice question format.
 It records the scores of each attempt and provieds the functionality of viewing them later.
 This app uses an SQLite database to store the data.
+All the functionalities of this app are designed in a manner to work offline, needing no internet connection.

 This app contains following fuctionalities:
 - attempting quiz questions